Guide to Defamation of Character: Florida Slander and Libel

 Serving You and The State of Florida

-The specifics of Defamation: Slander and Libel
+The Specifics of Defamation: Slander and Libel

-Slander and libel are two separate forms of defamation.
-Defamation is a false statement presented as factual that causes damage to a person’s character or reputation.
-Hurting the reputation of someone else, with false statements, is also called defamation of character.
-If you feel that you have been defamed, you have the right to seek a legal remedy for the damage done to your reputation, and you may be awarded damages.
+Slander and libel are two separate forms of defamation under Florida law.
+Defamation is a false statement presented as factual that damages a person’s character or reputation.
+Hurting the reputation of someone else with false statements is also called defamation of character.

-What is the difference between slander and libel?
+What is the Difference Between Slander and Libel?

 Slander